 The nationalization of expatriate positions is a priority in terms of career management.
 Typically, over 99% of administrative staff positions and over 74% of management positions are filled by nationals of the countries in which Dietsmann operates.
 The Company remains focused on increasing the proportion of nationals employed in all categories.
-Dietsmann's HR policy is reflected in the proportion of national employees across the Company overall, which is now over 80%.
+Dietsmann's HR policy is reflected in the proportion of national employees across the Company overall, which is now of 83%.

-NATIONALS VERSUS EXPATRIATES COMPARISON 2013 - 2014
+NATIONALS VERSUS EXPATRIATES COMPARISON 2014 - 2015

-Since 2013 the number of national employees has increased from 79.75% to 80.25 of the total employees.
-It should be noted that this increase is also applicable for management positions.
+Since 2014 the number of national employees has increased from 80.25% to 83% of the total employees.

-EMPLOYEES BY POSITION CATEGORY (2013 and 2014 comparison)
+EMPLOYEES BY POSITION CATEGORY (2014 and 2015 comparison)

 Dietsmann undertakes to provide local employees with skill-development opportunities.
-In fact, 72% of participations in training courses benefited national employees.
+In fact, 90% of participations in training courses benefited national employees.